Solid Legal Protection Without the Expense

 Employers can direct an employee to take accumulated annual leave.

-Under the new provisions, employers can direct employees who have accrued excessive annual leave, to take one week or more paid annual leave.
-The remaining annual leave entitlement must be not less than six weeks.
+Employers can direct employees who have accrued excessive annual leave, to take one week or more paid annual leave.
+The remaining annual leave entitlement must be not less than four weeks.

 Before issuing the direction, the employer must first arrange a meeting with the employee, with the aim of genuinely trying to agree on a plan to reduce or eliminate the excessive leave accrual.